SequencingDOTcom/RTP-API-CocoaPod-iOS-OAuth-Swift/README.md

-# CocoaPods plugin for quickly adding Sequencing.com's OAuth2 and File Selector to all iOS apps coded in Swift
+# CocoaPods plugin for quickly adding Sequencing.com's OAuth2 and File Selector to iOS apps coded in Swift

 =========================================
 This repo contains CocoaPods plugin code for implementing Sequencing.com's OAuth2 authentication and File Selector for your Swift iOS app so that your app can securely access [Sequencing.com's](https://sequencing.com/) API and app chains.